 And don’t forget: if you don’t like the Windows 10 Start menu at all, you can return to the glory days of Windows 7—and still keep much of the Windows 10 functionality—with a Start menu replacement like Start10 or ClassicShell.

-- › How to Hide the App List in Windows 10’s Start Menu
+- › How to Remove the “Uninstall” Option from the Windows 10 Start Menu

-- › How to Add Website Links to the Windows 10 Start Menu
+- › How to Hide Most Used Apps in the Start Menu on Windows 10

 - › How to Fix All of Windows 10’s Annoyances